Choose another writer in this calendar:

 ||Walter Crawford Kelly (1913-73)|

 American cartoonist, whose best-known creation Pogo made its first appearance in the late 1940s.
-Kelly's daily strip represented political and social satire in its highest form.
+Walt Kelly's daily strip represented political and social satire in its highest form.
 His characterization, language, dialect, art and lettering aimed for perfection.
-Pogo Possum's swamp in Georgia's Okefenokee, populated by philosophizing animals in the great tradition of Aesop, Krylov and La Fontaine, is a fantasy world, as absurd as Alice's Wonderland.
+Pogo Possum's swamp in Georgia's Okefenokee, populated by philosophizing animals in the great tradition of Aesop, Krylov and La Fontaine, is a place of fantasy, as lively as the world in Kenneth Grahame's The Wind in the Willows (1908).

 "Deck us all with Boston Charlie,